Kodkollektivet/documents/meetings/meeting-items_2018-12-04.md

 ### Fixed Lunch Lectures:
 - Softhouse about IT skills and requirements in the profession (28.01.2019)
 - Jordbruksverket about Test-Driven Development (06.02.2019)
+- meeting next week with Fortnox and Visma

 ## COMMON BOARD ISSUES
 ### Lunch lectures & teacher events